timarney/react-setup/README.md

 # React / Webpack (Testing)
-Baseline testing to optimize js files for 'Production' use.
+Baseline testing to optimize .js files for 'Production' use.

-Note this is not a React Starter boilerplate.
+Note this isn't a React Starter boilerplate.
 It's an experiment to test Webpack output pre-compression (gzip etc...)

 #Production Output
 ```